Robert S. Bolt

 Co-founded and managed the Firm

-After several years working in Jacksonville, he moved to Tampa, joined with Les Barnett and formed Barnett & Bolt, P.A., where Bob handled all of the firm's litigation and tax controversy work.
-While maintaining a full-time litigation practice, he also served as Chairman / CEO of the Firm for the first 32 years of its existence.
+After several years working in Jacksonville, Bob moved to Tampa, joined with Les Barnett and formed Barnett & Bolt, P.A., where he handled all of the firm's litigation and tax controversies.
+While maintaining a full-time law practice, Bob also served as Chairman / CEO of the Firm for the first 32 years of its existence.

 From litigation to corporate practice

-Soon after moving to Tampa, Bob began representing a major Southwest Florida chain retailer in various lawsuits.
+Soon after moving to Tampa, Bob began representing one of Florida's largest chain retailers in various lawsuits.
 That engagement grew and lead to his appointment as outside general counsel for that company.
-As the senior managers of that company left to work at other retail companies, they hired Bob as their outside general counsel.
+As the senior managers of that company left to work elsewhere, they hired Bob as their outside general counsel.
 Thus began a series of long-term outside corporate counsel representations that continue to this day, complementing his core practice of commercial, tax and administrative litigation.

 Bob is a fourth-generation Floridian.
 He and his wife, Nancy, are active members of the First Presbyterian Church of Brandon.
 He is an avid private pilot, saltwater fisherman and diver, and lover of Florida history and the Florida Gators.